From the Archives: Wagner at the Met

 In 1903, the Met made history as the first opera house outside Bayreuth to stage Wagner’s Parsifal.
 The composer originally intended Parsifal only to be produced as part of the Bayreuth Festival, and his family took legal steps to oppose the Met’s performances.
 But the legal restrictions did not apply in the United States, and the performances went forward under the baton of Alfred Hertz, with an all-star cast.

 Wagner’s operas remained perennial favorites at the Met up until World War I, when German opera was banned for a couple of years.
-It was a soprano-tenor duo that brought the Wagner repertory back to the forefront of the Met repertory.
+It was a soprano-tenor duo that brought Wagner back to the forefront of the Met repertory.
 Kirsten Flagstad made her Met debut in 1935 as Sieglinde in Die Walküre and proved the perfect partner for tenor Lauritz Melchior, on the company’s roster since 1926.
 (The pair are picture above as Tristan and Isolde.)
 Their voices had all the power and stamina required by Wagner’s long, demanding music dramas, and at the same time beautiful timbres that never gave out under the strain.
 Flagstad and Melchior became household names, with the kind of widespread fame that few others in the field have ever enjoyed.
 Their recordings and broadcast performances are still considered touchstones of Wagnerian performance history.

 The Second World War interrupted this idyll, but Wagner’s operas continued to hold an important place in the Metropolitan’s repertory.